Seaside and Gearhart

-Nothing along the Oregon coast prepares you for the carnival ambience of downtown Seaside (pop.
+A little further down the road and you’ll find that nothing along the Oregon coast can prepare you for the carnival ambience of downtown Seaside (pop.
 6,457), one of Oregon’s oldest seafront resorts.
 Ben Holladay, who built a resort here in the 1870s, included a racetrack, zoo, and a plush hotel to lure Portlanders to ride his rail line to the beach.
 Come during spring break, or on a weekend during July or August, and join the 50,000 or more visitors wandering among the saltwater-taffy stands and video-game arcades along Broadway, or cruising the concrete boardwalk (called The Prom) along the beach.

 Where Broadway meets the beach, a small traffic circle known locally as The Turnaround is marked by a statue and a sign proclaiming the town “The End of the Lewis and Clark Trail.”
 South of here, between Beach Drive and The Prom, is a replica of the Lewis and Clark salt cairn, where the explorers boiled seawater nonstop for seven weeks to produce enough salt to preserve meat for their return trip east.
 From the south end of Seaside, you can follow a challenging but rewarding six-mile trail over Tillamook Head to Ecola State Park.